 Frequently, this is because some can't remember their account name or password - or are confused by the Google multi account login.
-Sometimes, this is because they have an account name that they can't change, because they don't realise the connection between the email address and the account name.
+Sometimes, this is because they have an account name that they can't change - because they don't understand the connection between the email address and the account name.

 And occasionally, this confusion leads to worse problems, such as inadvertent creation of additional accounts - or even creation of a duplicate blog.

 A Blogger account is simply a Google account, used to access or to manage blogs.
 A Blogger account can be setup intentionally - or on the fly, when you create a blog, or when you accept membership in someone else's blog.